krmackey/Irrigation_DVAT/README.md

 ### Functions in the DB class located in irrigation_db.py

 - `__init__(self, path_db: str, create: bool = False)-> None`
-    - constructor for the database that is found at `path_db`, a string object, specified by the user.
+    - Constructor for the database that is found at `path_db`, a string object, specified by the user.
 If the user wishes to create the database, they can set the boolean `create` to `True`.
-    - returns `None`
+    - Returns `None`
 - `connect(self)->None`
     - Sets up a connection to the database and enables foriegn key constraint checking
     - Returns `None`